-Large holders of bitcoin and bitcoin trading platforms must adapt to technological change in order to secure and safeguard client accounts.
-The ability of the Sub-Custodian to safeguard the bitcoin that the ETF holds from theft, loss, destruction or other issues relating to hackers and technological attack is based upon known technology and threats.
+Large holders of ETH and digital asset trading platforms must adapt to technological change in order to secure and safeguard client accounts.
+The ability of the ETF's Sub-Custodian to safeguard the ETH that the ETF holds from theft, loss, destruction or other issues relating to hackers and technological attack is based upon known technology and threats.
 As technological change occurs, such threats will likely adapt, and previously unknown threats may emerge.
-Furthermore, the ETF may become a more appealing target of security threats as the size of the ETF's bitcoin holdings grows.
-If the Manager, the ETF, the Subadvisor, the Custodian or the Sub-Custodian is unable to identify and mitigate or stop new security threats, the ETF's bitcoin may be subject to theft, loss, destruction or other attack, which could have a negative impact on the performance of the Units or result in loss of the ETF's assets.
+Furthermore, the ETF may become a more appealing target of security threats as the size of the ETF's ETH holdings grows.
+If the Manager, the ETF, the Subadvisor, the Custodian, or the Sub-Custodian is unable to identify and mitigate or stop new security threats, the ETF's ETH may be subject to theft, loss, destruction or other attack, which could have a negative impact on the performance of the Units or result in loss of the ETF's assets.